Book Review:

 the whole story of his over three decades with the band.

-The books subtitle aptly describes the story, which goes from
+The book's subtitle aptly describes the story, which goes from

 the depths of rock & roll debauchery to the heights of